 - Tips and ideas to reduce risks and prioritize safety when using substances

-Supporting someone with their substance use can be hard.
-It’s up to your friend to decide when and if they want to make a change.
 It’s OK to set boundaries during and after the conversation.
-It’s also important to reflect on the ways you want to stay in contact with your friend.
+Before approaching your friend, you can make a plan to practise your own self-care after the conversation.
+You can also reflect on the ways you want to stay in contact with your friend if you feel their substance use is affecting your well-being.
 This could mean things like not answering calls from them at night or not spending time with your friend when they have or are using substances, if that’s what feels right for you.

-We encourage you to use these suggestions to help you prepare and start a conversation with a friend about their substance use.
-If you’d like to learn more about helping a friend through a rough patch and ways to take care of your own mental and emotional health, you can reach out to someone you trust for support.
+Expressing your concern and demonstrating you care can be meaningful, but even if you’ve followed these tips, there’s a chance the conversation may not go how you’d like it to.
+If you’d like to learn more about helping a friend through a rough patch and / or ways to take care of your own mental health and well-being, you can connect with someone you trust or Kids Help Phone for support.